Improving the accuracy of estimators for the two-point correlation function

-In Sect.\,\ref{sect:geometrypaircount} we show that the expectation of $\DR(r)$ is $\DRt(r)$ and that it can be calculated from the area fraction $\text{area}(\partial\CB_{r}(\bfx_i)\cap\CW)$ .
-For a rectangular box \cite{baddeley:3dpoint} gave explicit expressions for $\text{area}(\partial\CB_{r}(\bfx_i)\cap\CW)$ (see Appendix\,\ref{sec:setcov-afrac-box}).
-We will use these expressions to calculate $\DRt(r)$ according to Eqs.\,(\ref{eq:Vrdelta}), (\ref{eq:DRt-area}).
-In the numerical integration of Eq.\,(\ref{eq:Vrdelta}) we make sure to achieve a relative error of at least $10^{-10}$ for our reference value $\DRt(r)$.
-Both $\DR(r)$ and $\DRt(r)$ are depending on the point set under consideration.
+In Sect.\,\ref{sect:geometrypaircount} we show that the expectation of $\DR(r)$ is $\DRt(r)$ and that it can be calculated from the area fraction $\text{area}(\partial\CB_{r}(\bfx_i)\cap\CW)$.
+For a rectangular box, \cite{baddeley:3dpoint} gave explicit expressions for $\text{area}(\partial\CB_{r}(\bfx_i)\cap\CW)$ (see Appendix\,\ref{sec:setcov-afrac-box}).
+We use these expressions to calculate $\DRt(r)$ according to Eqs.\,(\ref{eq:Vrdelta}) and (\ref{eq:DRt-area}).
+In the numerical integration of Eq.\,(\ref{eq:Vrdelta}), we make sure to achieve a relative error of at least $10^{-10}$ for our reference value $\DRt(r)$.
+Both $\DR(r)$ and $\DRt(r)$ depend on the point set under consideration.
 We need a realistic data set $\textsf{D}=\{\bfx_i\}_{i=1}^N$ to calculate both the theoretical reference $\DRt(r)$ and the different estimates for $\DR(r)$.
-For this purpose we use a sample of simulated galaxy clusters\footnote{Specifically we use the simulated galaxy clusters from the snapshot \texttt{Box2/hr, snap\_136, z=0.066340191} downloaded from \url{http://www.magneticum.org/data.html\#FULL_CATALOUGES}.} from the Magneticum simulation \citep{hirschmann:cosmological,ragagnin:web}.
+For this purpose, we use a sample of simulated galaxy clusters\footnote{Specifically we use the simulated galaxy clusters from the snapshot \texttt{Box2/hr, snap\_136, z=0.066340191} downloaded from \url{http://www.magneticum.org/data.html\#FULL_CATALOUGES}.} from the Magneticum simulation (\citealt{hirschmann:cosmological}; \citealt{ragagnin:web}).
 The side length of the simulation box is $325\,\hMpc$ and we use the real space positions of the 10429 simulated clusters.
 We rescale the coordinates by the side-length of the box such that all points are inside $\CW=[0,1]^3$.
 In the smaller window $\CW=[0,1]\times[0,0.1]^2$ only 86 clusters are left.

-Now we are set to determine the scaling of the relative error $\varepsilon_{\DR}=|\DRt(r)-\DR(r)|/\DRt(r)$ with the number of (quasi) random points used.
-In Fig.\,\ref{fig:epsDR} we compare the standard approach with ordinary random numbers in $\DR(r)$ to a pair-count determined using a low discrepancy sequence instead of the random points.
-Using a randomised Halton sequence we only observe a minor gain for small $N$, but for large $N$ the error is reduced by an order of magnitude.
-In the small window $W=[0,1]\times[0,0.1]^2$ this is more pronounced.
+Now we are set to determine the scaling of the relative error $\varepsilon_{\DR}=|\DRt(r)-\DR(r)|/\DRt(r)$ with the number of (quasi-)random points used.
+Figure\,\ref{fig:epsDR} compares the standard approach with ordinary random numbers in $\DR(r)$ to a pair-count determined using a low-discrepancy sequence instead of the random points.
+Using a randomised Halton sequence, we only observe a minor gain for small $N$, but for large $N$ the error is reduced by an order of magnitude.
+In the small window, $W=[0,1]\times[0,0.1]^2$, this is more pronounced.
 The scaling follows the expected behaviour from Eq.\,(\ref{eq:discrepancyscaling}).